-Pin Name 10 Pin Description CQ Echo Clock Synchronous Echo Clock Outputs.
+Pin Name Ю Pin Description CQ Echo Clock Synchronous Echo Clock Outputs .
 This is a free running clock and is synchronized to the input clock (K) of the QDR-II+.
-The timings for the echo clocks are shown in "Switching Characteristics" on page 23.
-ZQ Input Output Impedance Matching Input.
-Used to tune the device outputs to the system data bus impedance.
+The timings for the echo clocks are shown in the "Switching Characteristics" on page 23.
+ZQ Input Output Impedance Matching Input .
+This input is used to tune the device outputs to the system data bus impedance.
 CQ, CQ and $Q{[x:0]}$ output impedance are set to 0.2 x RQ, where RQ is a resistor connected between ZQ and ground.
-Alternatively, this pin is connected directly to V{DDQ} , which enables the minimum impedance mode.
+Alternatively, connect this pin directly to V{DDQ} , which enables the minimum impedance mode.
 This pin cannot be connected directly to GND or left unconnected.
 DOFF Input DLL Turn Off - Active LOW .
 Connecting this pin to ground turns off the DLL inside the device.
-The timings in the DLL turned-off operation are different from those listed in this data sheet.
-For normal operation, this pin is connected to a pull up through a 10 K Ω or less pull up resistor.
+The timings in the DLL turned off operationis different from those listed in this data sheet.
+For normal operation, connect this pin to a pull up through a 10 K Ω or less pull up resistor.
 The device behaves in QDR-I mode when the DLL is turned off.
-In this mode, the device operates at a frequency of up to 167 MHz with QDR-I timing.
+In this mode, operate the device at a frequency of up to 167 MHz with QDR-I timing.
 TDO Output TDO for JTAG.
 TCK Input TCK pin for JTAG.
 TDI Input TDI pin for JTAG.
 TMS Input TMS pin for JTAG.
 NC N/A Not connected to the die.
-Can be tied to any voltage level.
+Tie to any voltage level.
 NC/36M N/A Not connected to the die.
-Can be tied to any voltage level.
+Tie to any voltage level.
 NC/72M N/A Not connected to the die.
-Can be tied to any voltage level.
+Tie to any voltage level.
 NC/144M N/A Not connected to the die.
-Can be tied to any voltage level.
+Tie to any voltage level.
 NC/288M N/A Not connected to the die.
-Can be tied to any voltage level.
-V {REF} Input- Reference Reference Voltage Input.
+Tie to any voltage level.
+V {REF} Input- Reference Reference Voltage Input .
 Static input used to set the reference level for HSTL inputs, outputs, and AC measurement points.
 V{DD} Power Supply Power supply inputs to the core of the device.
-V{SS} Ground Ground for the device.
+V {SS} Ground Ground for the device.
 V{DDQ} Power Supply Power supply inputs for the outputs of the device.